zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 # Implement custom tools in an AI agent

-In this exercise you will explore enhancing your Agents by defining callback functions as function tools.
+In this exercise you will explore creating an agent with a function call.

 Tasks performed in this exercise: